 If you’re asking yourself at this point: is that a thing, coaching creativity?
-Can you train folk to be more creative?
+Can you coach folk to be more creative?
 Yes, is the simple answer.
 In truth, “Probably”, is a more informed reply; it depends on what you mean by creativity.
 If you think creativity is about being a genius whose innate talents change the world forever, then I accept that can get trickier.
 What I do is help professionals to think differently.
 They bring their professional expertise, and I bring mine.
 Together I coach them to find novel answers to whatever issue that’s the challenge of the moment.
 They get to find a novel answer, and even more importantly, through this process, they build creative muscle they can take forward to meet future challenges.

 My approach to executive creativity coaching is goal orientated and designed to move towards a specific and deliverable outcome.
 Coaching often fits within a three-session structure, with follow up activities required outside of each session.